-- 9. (1) No person may obstruct or hinder an inspector in the performance of his or her functions under this Act. - (2) No person may knowingly make any false or misleading statement, either orally or in writing, to an inspector engaged in the performance of his or her functions under this Act. - (3) Unless authorised by an inspector, no person may remove or interfere in any way with a container detained by an inspector under the regulations.
+8. (1) No person may obstruct or hinder an inspector in the performance of his or her functions under this Act.

+(2) No person may knowingly make any false or misleading statement, either orally or in writing, to an inspector engaged in the performance of his or her functions under this Act.

+(3) No person may remove or interfere in any way with a container detained by an inspector in terms of this Act, unless authorised by an inspector.